maynooth/CS210/README.md

 ### SortingAlgorithms
 **This folder is for the sorting algoritms we have to know in java**
 - [bubbleSort.java](SortingAlgorithms/bubbleSort.java) - Bubble Sort
+- [Part1.java](SortingAlgorithms/Part1.java) - This file includes all sorting algorithms that we have learnt, to be precise, it includes Bubble, Selection and Insertion sorting.

 ### LinkedList and Patient System
 - [lab9.java](Lab09/src/lab9.java) - The main class of patient system.